entando/entando-test-automation/README.md

 ERROR
 EDGE
 ACCEPTANCE
+BUNDLE
 ```
+References and additional information on the tag commands -> [cypress-tags](https://github.com/infosum/cypress-tags)

 For debugging and to run tests while still writing them, it can be useful to run them using the Cypress open feature:
 - `npx cypress open`: this command opens an interface where specific spec files can be run individually in the browser and can be seen and examined as they go, including "time travel" once the test is over, to examine the state of the page at the time of each given command (to learn more: [Cypress App documentation](https://docs.cypress.io/guides/core-concepts/cypress-app))
 ### Check test results